jmatthewsr-ms/node-slab-memory-issues/README.md

 ### 'http-proxy' Module ###

-The 'http-proxy' module holds references to the 'head' object of the inbound websocket in the proxyWebSocketRequest() function
+The 'http-proxy' module holds references to the 'head' object of the inbound websocket in proxyWebSocketRequest().
+This 'head' reference will retain the 10MB tls.js slab buffer.
+Note that for unsecure (non TLS) connections, the 10MB slab buffer is not an issue.

 Before any changes: